-2023 Community & Economic Development Policy Statement
+20232 Community & Economic Development Policy Statement

-Community and economic development are essential to the vitality of the Commonwealth of Virginia.
+Continued community and economic development are essential to the vitality of the Commonwealth of Virginia.
+VML urges the state to partner with localities to develop and carry out the state economic development strategic plan.